What is 3.81915 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 381915 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 381915 are: 1 3 5 9 15 23 27 41 45 69 81 115 123 135 205 207 345 369 405 615 621 943 1035 1107 1845 1863 2829 3105 3321 4715 5535 8487 9315 14145 16605 25461 42435 76383 127305 381915